Saturday, February 29, 2020

 Two women and the middle aged white man.

-So axe that idea and look at the two women at the top of this page; those were the two women who argued about me and, hopefully, the only two whoever did.
+Look at the two women at the top of this page; those were the two women who argued about me and, hopefully, the only two whoever did.
 Maybe it's the reason I have always preferred women to men.

 I heard a story recently about a guy who had to meet someone in a bar in Australia.
 It might have been in the outback but the guy was a journalist and had to meet another guy, a stranger, as he was researching something and the custom in the bar was to drink a lot of beer as fast as you could to prove how much of a man you are – or even were!